 Smell: A bit of spirit heat on this one.
 Vanilla, sawdust and timber.
 Gentle spice.
 Heather honey.
 Lemon sherbet.
 Pepper.
 Candlewax.

 Taste: Buttery fudge with prickly spice.
 With water some apple and white grapes.
 Orange zest.
 Hard boiled sweets.
 Honey and lemon throat lozenges.
 More juicy fruits and a wee touch of drying oak on the lengthy finish.

-Value for Money: About as affordable as it gets from the SMWS.
+Thoughts: About as affordable as it gets from the SMWS.
 Not a flashy whisky but one that I suspect would reward frequent visits.
 Good value.

-A more subtle affair than the previous two drams and required a splash of water to reach its full potential.
+It’s a more subtle affair than the previous two drams and required a splash of water to reach its full potential.
 Very much led by the wonderfully fruity spirit with only the gentlest of touches from the cask.
 Good depth of flavour for an eight year old malt.
 There aren’t too many malts that can perform so well after a relatively short time in a refill cask.
 But then Clynelish is no ordinary whisky.

 Buy cask no. 26.145 here

 Cask no. 35.259 “Rumtopf, birnenbrot and stollen” (Glen Moray)